- Tom Reid

 Patient privacy laws can prevent parents from obtaining medical information regarding a child's medical conditions in emergency situations.
 In such cases, parents may be left with little information about their child's well-being until they arrive at the hospital.
 For parents, not knowing a child's medical status for hours while traveling to the hospital can become a nightmare.

 Advanced planning can alleviate these worries.
-Parents with children attending college should discuss with their children the need for creating an Advance Health Care Directive.
-An Advance Health Care Directive allows a child to designate an agent who may receive information regarding the child's injuries or illnesses, and make medical decisions for the child, while he or she is away at school.
-Without an Advance Health Care Directive, privacy laws may prevent parents from quickly accessing this important information.
+Parents with children attending college should discuss with their college students the need for creating an Advance Health Care Directive.
+An Advance Health Care Directive allows a college student to designate an agent who may receive information regarding the child's injuries or illnesses, and make medical decisions for the child, while he or she is away at school.
+Without an Advance Health Care Directive, privacy laws may prevent parents from quickly accessing their college student's health information in the event of an emergency.

 For more information regarding Advance Health Care Directives and planning for college-aged children call our office at (916) 436-5210 or schedule an appointment today.